cea-hpc/modules/MIGRATING.rst

 New modulefile commands
 ^^^^^^^^^^^^^^^^^^^^^^^

-4 new modulefile Tcl commands have are introduced:
+4 new modulefile Tcl commands have been introduced:

 * **is-saved**: returns true or false whether a collection, corresponding to currently set collection target, exists or not.